BUG1989/caffe-int8-convert-tools/README.md

 ### New version

-The purpose of this tool(caffe-int8-convert-tool-dev.py) is to test new features,such as mulit-channels quantization depend on group num.
+The purpose of this tool(caffe-int8-convert-tool-dev.py) is to test new features, such as multi-channel quantization depends on group num.

-This format is already supported in the [ncnn](https://github.com/Tencent/ncnn) latest version.I will do my best to transform some common network models into [classification-dev](https://github.com/BUG1989/caffe-int8-convert-tools/tree/master/classification-dev)
+This format is already supported in the [ncnn](https://github.com/Tencent/ncnn) latest version.
+I will do my best to transform some common network models into [classification-dev](https://github.com/BUG1989/caffe-int8-convert-tools/tree/master/classification-dev)

 ```
 python caffe-int8-convert-tool-dev-weight.py -h